-The TSI governance must respect the requirements of the Regulation and must provide a transparent and non-discriminatory basis for stakeholder participation.
+The TSI governance must respect the requirements of the Regulation and must provide a transparent and non-discriminatory basis for stakeholder participation in TAP Phase Three.
 The governance procedures and rules ensure this happens.
-Any changes to the procedures and rules must be agreed by DG MOVE.
-This need for agreement ensures that the public interest is protected and that the governance continues to respect the regulatory requirements.
+Any changes to the procedures and rules must be agreed by DG MOVE, once processed through the ERA TAP TSI working party and RISC (as is the case for changes to Basic Parameters in the Regulation).
+This need for European Commission formal agreement ensures that the public interest is protected and that the governance continues to respect the regulatory requirements.

 Another method of addressing the requirements would have been to have DG MOVE and/or ERA participating in all working matters of the governance with voting rights in the business.
-The option of operational involvement of government in the commercial business of the rail industry was precluded as an inappropriate activity for legislators.
-It should be noted that in relation to the European institutions it is proposed in later chapters that ERA has ex-officio participation in all expert working groups and that DG MOVE and ERA participate in the work of the Supervisory Board as observers in all technical matters, as described in section .
+The option of operational involvement of government in the business of the rail industry was precluded as an inappropriate activity for legislators.
+It should be noted that in relation to the European institutions it is proposed in later chapters that ERA has ex-officio participation as observer in all expert working groups and that DG MOVE and ERA participate in the work of the Supervisory Board and Service Management Groups as observers in all technical matters, as described in section 7.4 and 7.57.4.

+The link to the ERA TAP CCM change management process is described later in section 8.5.

 Basis for charging

-Many stakeholders are small companies or have a small participation in rail ticketing or operations.
-Not all of them will in the event need to meet TSI obligations, for example if they carry out no RU-RU business.
-In order to minimise any arguments about who should pay, it is proposed simply to charge an annual participation fee.
+The estimation of governance entity costs and the subsequent basis for charging is set out in detail in the Masterplan document.

+An annual membership fee will be charged, with no distribution key.
 This fee is mandatory for those parties who have regulatory obligations to meet.
+It is essential for the continued existence of the governance entity that stakeholders pay these fees.
+It is therefore proposed that membership of the entity becomes a licence obligation for RUs and IMs.

 Governance procedures and rules